 - Continuing Student Statement of Legal Residence – 2023 Form

 - California Nonresident Tuition Exemption (AB 540) – 2023 Form

-Submission due dates for Fall 2020 Semester: All forms related to Residency for Tuition Purposes (Statement of Legal Residence, Petition for Change of Residence Status and California Nonresident Tuition Exemption Request) are due by June 5, 2020.
-Exception: For students admitted after May 26, 2020, forms are due ten (10) calendar days after the date of admission.
+Submission due dates for Spring 2023 Semester: All forms related to residency for tuition purposes (Statement of Legal Residence, Continuing Student Statement of Legal Residence and California Nonresident Tuition Exemption) are due by December 2, 2022.
+Exception: For students admitted after November 22, 2022, forms are due ten (10) calendar days after the date of admission.

 To establish California residence, at least 366 days prior to the term for which you request classification as a California resident, you must have established a primary and permanent domicile in California and relinquished all ties to your past place(s) of residence.
 You also must be a U.S. citizen or permanent resident, or you must have an immigration status that allows you to establish California residence.

 To establish residence, you must be physically present in California with the intent to make California your permanent home, and you must demonstrate by your actions that you have given up your former residence to establish a residence in California.
 Once you have established your residence in California, you must reside in California for more than one year (366 days) before you will be eligible to be classified as a resident for tuition purposes.
 If you are in California solely for educational purposes, you will not be considered to have established a residence for tuition purposes, regardless of the length of your stay.
 Your residence cannot be derived from your spouse or from your parents unless you are a minor.

 You are not eligible to establish residence if you are an adult alien present in the U.S. with a nonimmigrant status that precludes you from establishing a domicile in the U.S. (including, but not limited to, B, F, H2, H3, J, M, O, P, Q, S, TN, and TD visas) or an alien without a legal immigration status.